Last updated: October 14, 2025

 Trace.Flush();

-The .NET framework provides a whole host of listener classes for sending log messages to various destinations in a range of formats.
-You can check out the TraceListener Class documentation for more details.
+The .NET framework provides a wide range of listener classes for sending log messages to various destinations in various formats.
+For more information, refer to the TraceListener

 <configuration>